aphamdev/projectswup/README.md

 - **List of pickups** `http://localhost:3000/pickups`
     -  List view of all the pickups a customer created
 - **Detail of a pickup** `http://localhost:3000/pickups/{pickup_id}`
-    -  List view of all the pickups a customer created
+    -  List view of a pickup a customer created
 - **Create pickup** `http://localhost:3000/newpickup`
     - Allows the user to create a new pickup
 - **List of available pickups** `http://localhost:3000/listings`
     - List view of all available pickups
 - **List of Swooper History** `http://localhost:3000/swoops`
     - Gets a list of a swooper's history
+- **Detail of a Swoop** `http://localhost:3000/swoops/{pickup_id}`
+    - Gets one swoop from a swooper's history

 ## Swoop-Service